rarebreed/protean-service/retro/story/src/preface.md

 In fact, I think a huge reason Star Wars was so popular, was it was the first mainstream movie that exposed a Western audience to a mystic "religion" that was primarily based on Buddhism and Taoism.
 The setting will have its own version of Jedis, and in fact, more than one version.

+Despite the focus on south-east Asia, Europeans are a part of the setting, though perhaps in a light that players from the west may not be exactly comfortable with: that of an oppressor and invader.
+While the setting is fantasy based, I also wanted a historicity to it.
+I do not have any illusions that this will not be a popular game, and as I explain below, the real world has become too polarized for people to accept any form of criticism or even a showing of their "side" in a bad light.
+Nevertheless, this is a story I wish to tell.

 ### About being woke